pedrog1212/PenguinRobot/README.md

 with the Bluetooth application "ELEGOO BLE Tool".
 ![Probot4](https://user-images.githubusercontent.com/111242265/204881484-a895592f-fab5-4efe-b8c9-8d9c878221b4.jpeg)

 How to use Penguin:

-1. Install the phone application "ELEGOO BLE Tool".
+1. Build the Robot following the Building Manual "ASSEMBLY STEP BY STEP".
-2. Read the instructions about how this phone app is customized.
+2. Install the phone application "ELEGOO BLE Tool".
-3. Use in the customized menu the following messages:
+3. Read the instructions about how this phone app is customized.
-4. 'a' to activate the following Line option
+4. Put in the customized menu the following messages:
-5. 'c' following an object
+5.  'a' to activate the following Line option
-6. 'd' state changing
+6.  'c' following an object
-7. 'o' avoiding obstacles  // *** used this Penguin robot option without the foam chassis
+7.  'd' state changing
-8. 'f' moving forward();  // if msg ‘f’ move forward
+8.  'o' avoiding obstacles  // *** used this Penguin robot option without the foam chassis
-9. 'b' moving back
+9.  'f' moving forward();  // if msg ‘f’ move forward
-10. 'l' moving left
+10. 'b' moving back
-11. 'r' moving right
+11. 'l' moving left
-12. 's' stopping
+12. 'r' moving right

-5. Then each of your customized keys will make the robot move in the selected direction.
+13. 's' stopping

-6. your keys
+Then each of your customized keys with these messages will make the robot move in the selected direction.